Wallage254/crownjobs/replit.md

 CrownOpportunities is a modern UK job board application specifically designed to connect African professionals with job opportunities in the United Kingdom.
 The platform focuses on sectors like construction, healthcare, hospitality, and skilled trades, with particular emphasis on visa sponsorship opportunities.

-**Current Status**: Successfully migrated from Replit Agent to standard Replit environment using Laravel PHP (August 1, 2025).
+**Current Status**: Successfully migrated from Replit Agent to standard Replit environment using Laravel PHP (August 2, 2025).
 The application is now running on Laravel 10.48.29 with PHP 8.1, fully compatible with DirectAdmin hosting environments.
-All admin functionality has been restored and is working properly.
+All admin functionality, form submissions, and authentication are working properly.

+**Recent Fix (August 2, 2025)**: Fixed admin authentication system with proper username-based login, database schema issues with UUID compatibility for Sanctum tokens, and ensured both contact forms and job applications are working correctly with file uploads.

 # User Preferences